Architecture Research & Design Center (ARDC)

 Goal 3: Establish Interdisciplinary teaching and research collaborations with other disciplines

-- Identify CoA faculty with research and teaching interests that are possibly interdisciplinary
+- Identify HCOA faculty with research and teaching interests that are possibly interdisciplinary

 - Raise awareness of potential collaborations with other disciplines and provide samples of peer institution interdisciplinary collaborations